Market schedule

 How it is derived

-NDXcomes from Nasdaq’s public company roster and is the only rights-safe public constituent surface todaySPX,DJIA,RUT,UKX, andSX5Eare tracked in the source inventory with explicit rights posture- internal company-mapping audit artifacts currently use:
+NDXcomes from Nasdaq’s public company roster and is the only rights-safe public constituent surface todaySPX,DJIA,RUT,UKX, andSX5Eare tracked in the source inventory with explicit rights posture- company-mapping audit artifacts currently use:

 - Nasdaq public roster for